Pistons vs. Magic odds, prediction, time: 2026 NBA playoff picks, May 1 best bets by proven model

 SportsLine's model reveals its Orlando Magic vs. Detroit Pistons Game 6 picks

 The top-seeded Detroit Pistons will look to even their best-of-seven series at 3-3 when they battle the Orlando Magic when they meet in Game 6 of their Eastern Conference first-round 2026 NBA playoff matchup on Friday.
 Detroit stayed alive in the series with a 116-109 win on Wednesday.
 The Pistons (60-22), who are looking to reach the conference semifinals for the first time since 2007-08, are 28-15 on the road this season, including the postseason.
 The Magic (45-37), who have not reached the conference semifinals since 2009-10, are 28-15 on their home floor, including playoffs.
-Tobias Harris (ankle) is questionable for Detroit.
+Tobias Harris (ankle) and Kevin Huerter (adductor) are questionable for Detroit.
+Jonathan Isaac (knee) and Franz Wagner (calf) are out for Orlando.

 Tipoff from Kia Center in Orlando, Fla., is set for 7 p.m.
 ET.
-The Pistons lead the all-time postseason series 14-10, and have won 13 of the past 17 playoff meetings with the Magic.
-The Pistons are 3.5-point favorites in the latest Pistons vs. Magic odds from FanDuel Sportsbook, while the over/under for total points scored is 209.5.
+The Pistons are 3.5-point favorites in the latest Pistons vs. Magic odds from FanDuel Sportsbook, while the over/under for total points scored is 210.5.
 Before making any Pistons vs. Magic picks, check out the Pistons vs. Magic predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the second full week of the 2026 NBA playoffs on a sizzling 25-9 roll (74%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.